spencerhhubert/neovim-setup/README.md

 should then be able to go into nvim, navigate to `lua/spencer/packer.lua` and run `:so` and `:PackerSync`

+`:TSUpdate` updates treesitter, meaning that needs to be run if a new language is added to `after/plugin/treesitter.lua`

 ## random helpful info

 might need nightly neovim built